 In December, 2018, the U.S. District Court for the District of Columbia ruled that the U.S. Department of Health and Human Services ("HHS") did not have statutory authority to implement the 2018 Medicare OPPS rate reduction related to hospitals that qualify for drug discounts under the federal 340B Drug Discount Program and granted a permanent injunction against the payment reduction.
 In May, 2019, the U.S. District Court for the District of Columbia directed CMS to determine a remedy as well as provide a status report on this remedy by early August, 2019 for this Medicare OPPS payment matter.
 However, recognizing both the complexity of the OPPS payment system as well as its budget neutral rate setting system, the Court refrained from imposing a remedy.
 Instead the Judge in the case called for additional briefing from the Plaintiffs and Defendants on the proper scope and implementation for relief.
 The case has been appealed by HHS.
-In the 2020 OPPS proposed rule, CMS retained the rate reduction in dispute, but requested comments on potential corrective actions in the event the government is unsuccessful on appeal, such as implementation of an average sales price plus 3% reimbursement rate.
+In the 2020 OPPS final rule, CMS retained the rate reduction in dispute, but indicated their intent to potentially use the results of a future 340B hospital survey to collect drug acquisition cost data for CY 2018 and 2019 when crafting a remedy.
+In the event this 340B hospital survey data is not used to devise a remedy, CMS also indicated that it intends to consider the public input to inform of the steps they would take to propose a remedy for CY 2018 and 2019 in the CY 2021 rulemaking.
 We are unable to predict the ultimate outcome of any appeal and the type of relief that may be ordered by the Courts.
 We estimate that the CMS 2018 change in the 340B payment policy increased our 2018 Medicare OPPS payments by approximately \$8 million, which has been fully reserved in our results of operations for the year, and estimate that a comparable amount was scheduled to be earned during 2019.

-In July, 2019, CMS published its OPPS proposed rule for 2020.
-The hospital market basket increase is 3.2%.
-The Medicare statute requires a productivity adjustment reduction of 0.5% to the 2020 OPPS market basket resulting in a 2020 update to OPPS payment rates by 2.7%.
-When other statutorily required adjustments and hospital patient service mix are considered, we estimate that our overall Medicare OPPS update for 2020 will aggregate to a net increase of 3.1% which includes a 4.1% increase to behavioral health division partial hospitalization rates.
-When the behavioral health division's partial hospitalization rate impact is excluded, we estimate that our Medicare 2020 OPPS payments will result in a 3.0% increase in payment levels for our acute care division, as compared to 2019.
-For CY 2020, CMS is proposing to use the FY 2020 hospital IPPS post-reclassified wage index for urban and rural areas as the wage index for the OPPS to determine the wage adjustments for both the OPPS payment rate and the copayment standardized amount.
+In November, 2019, CMS published its OPPS final rule for 2020.
+The hospital market basket increase is 3.0%.
+The Medicare statute requires a productivity adjustment reduction of 0.4% to the 2020 OPPS market basket resulting in a 2020 update to OPPS payment rates by 2.6%.
+When other statutorily required adjustments and hospital patient service mix are considered, we estimate that our overall Medicare OPPS update for 2020 will aggregate to a net increase of 2.7% which includes a 7.7% increase to behavioral health division partial hospitalization rates.
+When the behavioral health division's partial hospitalization rate impact is excluded, we estimate that our Medicare 2020 OPPS payments will result in a 1.9% increase in payment levels for our acute care division, as compared to 2019.
+For CY 2020, CMS will use the FY 2020 hospital IPPS post-reclassified wage index for urban and rural areas as the wage index for the OPPS to determine the wage adjustments for both the OPPS payment rate and the copayment standardized amount.